Nalcor Energy: Hydro

-The Upper Churchill Falls Generating Station
+Churchill Falls Generating Station

-The Churchill Falls Generating Station is one of the largest underground powerhouses in the world.
+Churchill Falls Generating Station is one of the largest underground powerhouses in the world.
 The plant has 11 turbines with a rated capacity of 5,428 megawatts.
-Nalcor controls a 65.8% share of the Churchill Falls Labrador Corporation Limited, the owner of the Churchill Falls station while Quebec's government-owned utility, Hydro-Québec, owns the remaining shares.
+Nalcor controlled a 65.8% share of the Churchill Falls Labrador Corporation Limited, the owner of the Churchill Falls station while Quebec's government-owned utility, Hydro-Québec, owns the remaining shares.

 Lower Churchill Project

-The Lower Churchill Project is a planned project to develop the remaining 35 per cent of the Churchill River, that has not already been developed by the Upper Churchill Falls Generating Station.
+The Lower Churchill Project is a planned project to develop the remaining 35% of the Churchill River, that has not already been developed by the Upper Churchill Falls Generating Station.
 The Lower Churchill's two installations at Gull Island and Muskrat Falls will have a combined capacity of over 3,000 MW.

 Oil and Gas

-Nalcor Energy's Oil and Gas division holds and manages oil and gas interests in the Newfoundland and Labrador onshore and offshore oil developments.
+Nalcor Energy's Oil and Gas division held and managed oil and gas interests in the Newfoundland and Labrador onshore and offshore oil developments.
 The company is currently a partner in three offshore developments - the Hebron oil field, the White Rose Growth Project and the Hibernia Southern Extension.
 A $20 million onshore drilling exploration program in Parsons Pond in western Newfoundland is also being operated by Nalcor - Oil and Gas.

 Bull Arm Fabrication

 The Bull Arm Fabrication site was developed in the early 1990s and is Atlantic Canada's largest industrial fabrication site.
-The site is located 150 kilometers west of St. John's, Newfoundland and Labrador.
+The site is located 150 kilometres west of St. John's, Newfoundland and Labrador.
 The Hibernia oil field's gravity base structure was constructed at the site, as well work on the two Floating Production Storage and Offloading (FPSO) vessel's for the Terra Nova oil field and the White Rose oil field were done here.